The below Health Guarentee and contract is exactly what you will receive with your puppy:

 In the highly unlikely event that death should occur, a necropsy must be performed and the report verified by my Veterinarian, along with before mentioned documents, to determine the cause of death.

 This guarantee is based on the condition that your puppy has seen a Veterinarian within three (3) business days of receiving him/her or within 24 hours if the puppy is delivered.
+This guarantee is also on the condition that you and your vet accepted and regarded my previous medical records.
 I reserve the right to a second opinion at the buyer’s expense as well as an interpretation of all records and documentations by my Veterinarian.
 I must be notified within 24 hours of the veterinarian’s findings and the puppy returned within 48 hours of findings or in the case that the puppy has been delivered, within seven days of findings.
 Return and transportation would be at the new owner’s expense.

-This guarantee can be extended from two to five years if you keep the pups on Life’s Abundance Dog Food.
+This guarantee can be extended from two to five years if you keep the pups on Life’s Abundance Dog Food and NuVet vitamines.

 Page 2 of 4